-This is a feature which Microsoft had taken away from Windows 8 and faced a lot of flak for it.
+This is a feature that Microsoft had taken away from Windows 8 and faced a lot of flak for it.
 Almost every user of the earlier Windows versions had started to like the simplicity and the ease of use that the start menu offered.
 And suddenly it was gone!

 B. Online experience

 From the days of Windows 8, Microsoft wanted to integrate the online experience of the users.
-It combined several cloud based services with the desktop experience, since that was what the world was heading for.
+It combined several cloud-based services with the desktop experience since that was what the world was heading for.
 In Windows 10 also that integration has been taken a step forward.
 For those of you who have stuck with Windows 7 till now, this will come as a major change.

 In Windows 10 you have the option of either logging in with a local or an online account.
 If you are having a Microsoft account (Outlook, Hotmail, MSN, et cetera), you may choose to login to the desktop using your online credentials.
 This will in turn give you seamless access to your email, photos, maps, music, and a variety of other online services.